mcneel/rhino.inside-revit/docs/readme.md

 ## Linking Other Pages

-You can use the format below in your pages to point to other pages on the Wiki.
-Never refer to a page from another Wiki language or version.
+You can use the format below in your pages to point to other pages on the Docs.
+Never refer to a page from another Docs language or version.
 All the inter-page links should be restricted to pages of the same language and version.
-This helps keeping the Wiki in clean containers.
+This helps keeping the Docs in clean containers.

 ```markdown
 {{ site.baseurl }}{% link _en/beta/reference/rir-interface.md %}